earth-mover/icechunk/spec/icechunk_spec.md

 To provide consistent isolation between commits, only one client must be allowed to create a state file.
 This is possible on all object stores that support a "conditional put" operation in which a request to create a new object only succeeds if the object does not already exist.

-Once a new state file has been written, earlier state files can safely be removed.
-[TODO: this is not quite true.
-There is a potential concurrency bug if one client gets multiple generations ahead of another and then removes earlier state files.
-The other client (behind) will not see the intermediate state files and think its commit succeeded.]

 ### Structure Files